Starkie/TFM-DistributedAutoadaptiveSystems/src/AutoAdaptativeSystem/KnowledgeService/ApiClient/docs/PropertyApi.md

 <a name="propertypropertynameput"></a>
 # **PropertyPropertyNamePut**
-> void PropertyPropertyNamePut (string propertyName, SetPropertyDTO setPropertyDTO = null)
+> void PropertyPropertyNamePut (string propertyName, SetPropertyDTO? setPropertyDTO = null)

 Sets value of a given property.
 If the property does not exist, it will be created.